HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 All implementers of FHIR servers and clients should pay attention to [FHIR Security](http://hl7.org/fhir/security.html) considerations.
 In addition to the [FHIR Security](http://hl7.org/fhir/security.html) considerations, the PDMP requests need to contain specific information about Requestor Identity and Requestor Facility information.
 Providing this information using FHIR Search APIs is very cumbersome and is not necessary.
 This kind of information can be collected by the PDMP Responder's Authorization Server during application registration and avoid repeating the information on each request.
 These mechanisms are outlined in great detail in the [SMART Backend Services Authorization Guide](http://docs.smarthealthit.org/authorization/backend-services/).
 The US Meds PDMP FHIR IG will use the SMART Backend Services Authorization Guide to collect the necessary requestor information appropriate to making the PDMP data request.
 In addition the authentication and authorization mechanisms will be used as part of requesting the PDMP data using the FHIR Search APIs.

-#### PDMP Data Elements and Mappings
+### PDMP Data Elements and Mappings

-This section describes identifies data elements that are used commonly in the PDMP data requests and responses and provides mappings of these data elements to FHIR.
+This section describes and identifies data elements that are used commonly in the PDMP data requests and responses and provides mappings of these data elements to FHIR.
 Based on environmental scans and prior performed by ONC across a spectrum of PDMP implementations the following data was collected:

 * Most of the existing EHR implementations use NCPDP script 10.6 or ASAP web services to request and receive PDMP data from PDMP Responders (Intermediaries or State PDMP systems).
 * Most of the State PDMP systems are implemented using data elements specified by the NIEM standard and expose these data elements using PMIX APIs.